 Plant biomass is a major carbon-neutral renewable resource that could be used for the production of biofuels.
 Plant biomass consists mainly of cell walls, a structurally complex composite material termed lignocellulosics.
-Here we describe a protocol for a comprehensive analysis of the content and composition of wall derived carbohydrates.
+Here we describe a protocol for a comprehensive analysis of the content and composition of the polyphenolic lignin.

 Translate text to:

 AbstractThe need for renewable, carbon neutral, and sustainable raw materials for industry and society has become one of the most pressing issues for the 21st century.
-This has rekindled interest in the use of plant products as industrial raw materials for the production of liquid fuels for transportation2 and other products such as biocomposite materials6.
+This has rekindled interest in the use of plant products as industrial raw materials for the production of liquid fuels for transportation1 and other products such as biocomposite materials7.
 Plant biomass remains one of the greatest untapped reserves on the planet4.
-It is mostly comprised of cell walls that are composed of energy rich polymers including cellulose, various hemicelluloses, and the polyphenol lignin5 and thus sometimes termed lignocellulosics.
-However, plant cell walls have evolved to be recalcitrant to degradation as walls contribute extensively to the strength and structural integrity of the entire plant.
-Despite its necessary rigidity, the cell wall is a highly dynamic entity that is metabolically active and plays crucial roles in numerous cell activities such as plant growth and differentiation5.
+It is mostly comprised of cell walls that are composed of energy rich polymers including cellulose, various hemicelluloses (matrix polysaccharides, and the polyphenol lignin6 and thus sometimes termed lignocellulosics.
+However, plant cell walls have evolved to be recalcitrant to degradation as walls provide tensile strength to cells and the entire plants, ward off pathogens, and allow water to be transported throughout the plant; in the case of trees up to more the 100 m above ground level.
 Due to the various functions of walls, there is an immense structural diversity within the walls of different plant species and cell types within a single plant4.
-Hence, depending of what crop species, crop variety, or plant tissue is used for a biorefinery, the processing steps for depolymerisation by chemical/enzymatic processes and subsequent fermentation of the various sugars to liquid biofuels need to be adjusted and optimized.
+Hence, depending of what crop species, crop variety, or plant tissue is used for a biorefinery, the processing steps for depolymerization by chemical/enzymatic processes and subsequent fermentation of the various sugars to liquid biofuels need to be adjusted and optimized.
 This fact underpins the need for a thorough characterization of plant biomass feedstocks.
-Here we describe a comprehensive analytical methodology that enables the determination of the composition of lignocellulosics and is amenable to a medium to high-throughput analysis (Figure 1).
+Here we describe a comprehensive analytical methodology that enables the determination of the composition of lignocellulosics and is amenable to a medium to high-throughput analysis.
+In this first part we focus on the analysis of the polyphenol lignin (Figure 1).
 The method starts of with preparing destarched cell wall material.
-The resulting lignocellulosics are then split up to determine its monosaccharide composition of the hemicelluloses and other matrix polysaccharides1, and its content of crystalline cellulose7.
-The protocol for analyzing the lignin components in lignocellulosic biomass is discussed in Part I3.
+The resulting lignocellulosics are then split up to determine its lignin content by acetylbromide solubilization3, and its lignin composition in terms of its syringyl, guaiacyl- and p-hydroxyphenyl units5.
+The protocol for analyzing the carbohydrates in lignocellulosic biomass including cellulose content and matrix polysaccharide composition is discussed in Part II2.

-- grind roughly 60-70mg of air- or freeze dried plant material with 5.5 mm stainless steel balls in a 2ml sarstedt screw cap tube using a retschmill (1 min, 25 Hz).
-An alternative, the use of a high-throughput grinding and dispensing robot termed iWall is described in Part I3.
+- Grind roughly 60-70mg of air- or freeze-dried plant material with 5.5 mm stainless steel balls in a 2 ml Sarstedt screw cap tube using an iWall, a grinding and dispensing robot (30 s).
+An alternative non-robotic low-throughput procedure using a ball-mill (retschmill) is presented in Part II2.

-- add 1.5 ml of 70% aqueous ethanol, and vortex thoroughly
+- Add 1.5 ml of 70% aqueous ethanol to the dispensed ground material, and vortex thoroughly.

-- resuspend pellet in 500 ul of acetone
+- Resuspend pellet in 500 μl of acetone.

 If needed dried samples can be stored at room-temperature until further processing.

-- add the following agents to the pellet: 35 μl of 0.01% Sodiumazide (NaN3), 35 μl Amylase (50 μg/1mL H2O; from Bacillus species, SIGMA); 17 μl Pullulanase (18.7 units from bacillus acidopullulyticus; SIGMA).
+- Add the following agents to the pellet: 35 μl of 0.01% sodium azide (NaN3), 35 μl amylase (50 μg/mL H2O; from Bacillus species, Sigma); 17 μl pullulanase (17.8 units from Bacillus acidopullulyticus; Sigma).
 Cap the tube and vortex thoroughly.

 - The suspension is incubated over night at 37°C in the shaker.
 Orienting the tubes horizontally aides improved mixing.

-- wash the remaining pellet three times by adding 1.5 ml water, vortexing, centriguation, and decanting of the washing water.
+- Wash the remaining pellet three times by adding 1.5 ml water, vortexing, centrifuging, and decanting of the washing water.

-- resuspend pellet in 500 ul of acetone
+- Resuspend pellet in 500 μl of acetone.

 The dried material presents isolated cell wall (lignocellulosics).
 If needed dried samples can be stored at room-temperature until further processing.